 This book contains a couple of hundred pages of information about a poet.
 It is clearly not comprehensive….I hope my own life could not be cataloged in 200 pages (when it is done).
 There are interesting peeks into racism, fascism and other awkward subjects…and shouldn’t we all have a few things in our lives which challenge and alienate others!

-I will consider reading the Cantos…whether I appreciate the achievement or not – I will, having read The Bughouse, be in a position to approach it with valuable insight, not least being that Pound appeared to be a genuine embodiment of his full ethical, political, aesthetic case.
-It seems that he lived his poetry and his poetry expresses his life.
+Reading The Bughouse, inspired me to dig into Ezra Pound’s Cantos.
+Based on having read this biography, I felt I might be in a position to approach the Cantos with valuable insight, not least being that Pound appeared to be a genuine embodiment of his full ethical, political, aesthetic case.
+It seems that he lived his poetry and his poetry expressed his life.